mwhite05/mum/README.md

 * source - The source to pull for the dependency.
 This can be any valid mum source type (including Git urls and paths to archive files or directories)
 * installTo - The target directory to install to.
 This can be an absolute path (starting with `/`) or a relative path (starting with `./`).
 If you set it to a relative path, it will be relative to the target installation directory.
 If you installed to `/var/www/html` then an installTo value of `./` would install the dependency to `/var/www/html` as well.
+* name - Optional - The friendly name to use for the dependency when cloning it for deployment.
+This is used to create a symlink in the .mum directory to the actual clone directory used by mum.
+If the source repository has a name property in its own mum.json configuration it will be ignored in favor of the one you define in the dependency configuration.

 You can have multiple dependencies: